datasciencescoop/Data-Science-Tutorials/README.md

 GRETL - Great Statistical software for Beginners.
 Here is the Gretl Tutorial by Simone Gasperin
 ================================================================================================
-1)Simple Linear Regression
+1) Simple Linear Regression
 https://lnkd.in/ecfsV9c

-2)Coding Dummy Variables
+2) Coding Dummy Variables
 https://lnkd.in/ef7Yd7f

-3)Forecasting New Observations
+3) Forecasting New Observations https://lnkd.in/eNKbxbU
-https://lnkd.in/eNKbxbU

-4)Forecasting a Large Number of Observations https://lnkd.in/eHmibGs
+4) Forecasting a Large Number of Observations https://lnkd.in/eHmibGs

-5)Logistic Regression
+5) Logistic Regression
 https://lnkd.in/eRfhQ87

-6)Forecasting and Confusion Matrix https://lnkd.in/eaqrFJr
+6) Forecasting and Confusion Matrix https://lnkd.in/eaqrFJr

-7)Modeling and Forecasting Time Series Data https://lnkd.in/e6fqKpF
+7) Modeling and Forecasting Time Series Data https://lnkd.in/e6fqKpF

-8)Comparing Time Series Trend Models https://lnkd.in/eKjEUAE
+8) Comparing Time Series Trend Models https://lnkd.in/eKjEUAE